CraigWilliams/BeautifyRuby/README.md

 # BeautifyRuby

+## Known Issue
+When enabling `run_on_save` and `save_on_focus_lost`

+If you have two files open and one of them has unsaved changes, if you switch from the file with changes to the file without changes, the file's content without changes will be copied into the file that has changes.

 Beautifies Ruby code.
 This plugin uses the [Ruby Script Beautifier](http://www.arachnoid.com/ruby/rubyBeautifier.html) written by P.Lotus

 I made very little modification to get it to work with a Sublime Text 2 plugin.